Kelly Landers Hawthorne

 Associate

-While at Columbia, she served as an articles editor of the Columbia Journal of Law & the Arts and was involved with the Lawyering in the Digital Age Clinic.
-She also worked as a judicial intern for the Honorable Sandra Townes of the United States District Court for the Eastern District of New York.
+While at Columbia Law School, Kelly served as an articles editor of the Columbia Journal of Law & the Arts and interned for the Honorable Sandra Townes of the U.S. District Court for the Eastern District of New York.

 Subscribe to all posts by Kelly Landers Hawthorne